Russian Post: 2013 collapse and reform

-2014–2018 development program
+2014–2023 development program

 In late October 2013 Prime Minister Medvedev generally approved the Post's development program in a meeting with Minister of Communications Nikolai Nikiforov.
 Among its goals are to turn the Russian Post from a model of "subsidized postal operator" to "self-sustaining postal business", modernization of its logistics infrastructure and making its work more efficient.
 Companies will create eight main hubs with automated sorting and direct exchange with each other.
 The service area of each hub will be about a 700-km radius.
 The number of branches in the cities will grow, while the placement of new areas will be determined by regulation.
 In rural areas, there will be new formats of work: "letter carrier plus internal transport," according to the reform.
 This is expected to reduce the number of unprofitable offices from 14 thousand to about 8.5 thousand, most of which are in rural areas.
 Also discussed in the draft is non-discriminatory access to the infrastructure of the postal service.
 In December 2013, the government published its draft Federal Law on Postal Communications, which is expected to be approved in Spring of 2014.
 In that year Russian Post was to begin deploying a unified ERP system — a set of integrated applications that allows creation of a single environment to automate planning, accounting, control and analysis of all core business operations across the enterprise.
 In September 2013 Deputy Minister of Communications Mikhail Evrayev said that one of the major problems of the Russian Post was the lack of a unified information system working both at the central office and at all branches.
-On March 6, 2016 the Russian Post launched a new website.
-In September 2021, Vladimir Putin charged to increase capitalization of Russian Post from state budget for modernization of branches in rural and hard-to-reach areas by 2025.
-Russian Post expects IPO in 2023 in a way to avoid probability of liabilities default as well as call for 500 billion roubles of pump priming in two years, accordingly to Russian Post strategy by 2030.
+Russian Post at the end of 2015 presented a new digital subscription service.
+Russian Post acted as a subscription agency for direct cooperation with publishers.